Pomodoro, idle detection, reminders

 If you forget to stop the timer at the end of the workday, you can enable automatic stop and when the computer is locked/goes to sleep/shut down, the timer will also stop (currently available only for Mac).

 In case you have both idle detection and auto-stop enabled, if the timer is stopped automatically, idle detection will not trigger (meaning idle time will be kept).

-If you keep forgetting to start a timer, Clockify can send you reminders to start the timer.
+If you keep forgetting to start a timer, Clockify can send you reminders to do that.

-Choose on your working days, select your working hours, and after how much time you wish to be reminded.
+Choose your working days, working hours, and after how much time you wish to be reminded.

-A reminder will always pick up the user's information.
-You can check with users to set the same day, time and timezone if it's possible.
+Reminder always picks up user’s information.
+If possible, check with users to set the same day, time and timezone.